Dynamic FTSS in Asynchronous Systems: the Case of Unison: Impossibility Results

 By Lemma \ref{lem:blocage}, no processor between $p_{2}$ and $p_{2r+1}$ can change its clock value in every execution starting from $\gamma$.
-However, $p_{r+1}$ must verify the specification of the problem since the nearest crashed processor is at $r$ hops away.
-This contradicts the liveness property of $\mathcal{A}$. \end{proof}
+This contradicts the definition of $\mathcal{A}$.
+Indeed, $p_{r+1}$ must eventually satisfy the specification of \textbf{AU} since the closest crashed processor is at $r$ hops away.
+In particular, any execution starting from $\gamma$ must contain a suffix where the clock of $p_{r+1}$ is infinitely often incremented.
+This contradiction shows us the result. \end{proof}